lyteword/chspurgeon-tod/volume-3/psalm-76.md

 **Verse 4.**

-1\.What the world is, compared with the church: Mountains of prey.
+1\.
+What the world is, compared with the church: Mountains of prey.

 (a) Cruelty instead of love.

 (b) Violence instead of peace.

-2\.What the church is compared with the world.
+2\.
+What the church is compared with the world.

 (a) *More glorious,* because *more excellent.*